-Chanonry Lighthouse is situated on the Black Isle, south of Rosemarkie, as the moray Firth narrows between Chanonry Point and Fort George.
+Chanonry Lighthouse is situated on the Black Isle, south of Rosemarkie, as the Moray Firth narrows between Chanonry Point and Fort George.
 It was established in 1846 by Alan Stevenson.

-The station was automated in 1984 and is now remotely monitored from the Northern Lighthouse Board’s offices in Edinburgh.
+The station was automated in 1984 and is remotely monitored from the Northern Lighthouse Board’s offices in Edinburgh.

-It should be noted that at some sites the Northern Lighthouse Board have sold some redundant buildings within the lighthouse complex and are not responsible for the maintenance of these building.
+It should be noted that at some sites the Northern Lighthouse Board has sold buildings within the lighthouse complex and are not responsible for the maintenance of these buildings.